kevando/kevando.github.io/_pages/bio.md

 ---
 title: Who is Kevin?
 permalink: /bio.html
+twitter:
+    card: summary
+    image: /assets/images/meta-preview/midnight.jpg
+    description: The answer may not surprise you.
+og:
+    type: website
+    title: Kevin !
+Website Bio
+    image: /assets/images/meta-preview/midnight.jpg
+    description: Kevin is a software developer that specializes in web, mobile, XR with a strength in rapid concept validation.
 ---

 Kevin is a software developer that specializes in web, mobile, XR with a strength in rapid concept validation.
 Kevin is an [Official Lens Creator](https://lensstudio.snapchat.com/creator/Mpx2Ow0xd7dWLQp62cK0Jg) with Snapchat.